 Not only other language learners but meeting and conversing with Dutch natives is extremely beneficial.
 Perhaps they can even teach you some colloquial terms and funny Dutch phrases to break the ice.

-Language exchanges, meet-ups and cafes are great places to showcase your new skill.
+Language exchanges, meet-ups and cafes are great places to showcase your new skills.
 The best part about these methods is they are all free!

-Once you meet some fellow English speakers or those learning English as a second language, it can be hard to fight the urge to only speak in your native tongue.
-It’s important to fight it!
+Once you meet some fellow English speakers or those learning English as a second language, it can be hard to fight the urge to speak in the language you’re more comfortable.
+Try hard to avoid this!

-Do not regress, force yourself to only use Dutch when applicable to ensure you don’t forget any new words or phrases you’ve learned.
+Don’t regress, force yourself to use Dutch any time you can to ensure you don’t forget any new words or phrases you’ve learned.
 We know it can be hard and perhaps even daunting to limit yourself to the few sentences you can string together.

-Learning Dutch is easy, but not the actual attempt itself.
-Learning a language isn’t just about understanding it at its roots, it’s also about being brave enough to step out of your comfort zone and actually using it.
+Learning the language itself may be easier, but remembering to speak it is another kettle of fish.
+Learning a language isn’t just about understanding its roots, it’s also about being brave enough to step out of your comfort zone and actually using it.

 Immersing yourself in Dutch culture

 It’s all about exposure.
-If you don’t live in the country, try to watch more of their TV shows and movies, listen to more of their music and read Dutch books.
-It’s alright if the books you start reading are for toddlers, everyone has to start somewhere, right?
+If you don’t live in the country, try to watch more of their TV shows and movies, listen to more Dutch music and read Dutch books.
+It’s alright if the books you start reading are for toddlers, everyone has to start somewhere, right? 😂

 Find someone else you know who is interested in learning Dutch and partner up for a study session a few times a week.
 You really get a sense of fellowship when the two of you are in the same boat.